Gift Acceptance Policy

 The donor of real property should consult with his/her attorney or tax advisor regarding a possible charitable deduction or any other tax consequences prior to making the decision to donate the property.
 CBU will accept a gift of real property only after a thorough examination of the criteria listed below:

 - Potential Environmental Risks.
 If, in the judgment of the University, the property could contain potential environmental hazards, the donor will be required to provide a guarantee and/or indemnity that the property is free from any and all environmental hazards.
-In addition, the University may require the donor, at the donor’s expense, provide CBU with a Phase I environmental impact study.
+In addition, the University may require the donor, at the donor’s expense, to provide CBU with a Phase I environmental impact study.
 At its discretion, CBU may, at the donor’s expense, contract for an independent assessment of environmental risks.

 - Limitations and Encumbrances.
 No gift of real estate may be accepted until all mortgages, deeds of trust, liens and other encumbrances have been discharged.
 Gifts of real estate which are subject to mortgages may result in financial liability for the University and can cause adverse tax consequences for the donor(s).
 The President must approve any exception to this section C.

 - Carrying Costs.
 The existence and amount of any carrying costs, such as property owner’s association dues, transfer charges, taxes and insurance, must be disclosed.